Sebastian Tynkkynen: Personal life

-Since the age of fifteen, Tynkkynen has described himself as bisexual.
+He was born in Lohtaja.Since the age of fifteen, Tynkkynen has described himself as bisexual.
+Later he has described himself as homosexual.
 He is currently in a relationship with a man from Mozambique.
-Since childhood he had been a Pentecostal, but he was excommunicated in 2018, because he sees same-sex marriage to be backed by the Bible.
-The Pentecostal Church does not hold this viewpoint and believes that Tynkkynen had strayed from the Pentecostal school of marriage.
+Since childhood he had been a Pentecostal, but he was excommunicated in 2018, because he sees same-sex marriage as backed by the Bible.
+The Pentecostal Church does not hold this viewpoint and believes that Tynkkynen had strayed from the Pentecostal view of marriage.
 Tynkkynen claims that the reason for him being asked to leave the Church was that he was in a relationship with a man.